micuat/ofxSpidarMouse/README.md

 About
 ------

-ofxAddon for [SPIDAR-mouse]( http://spidar-string.com ), a haptic mouse developed by Sato lab, Tokyo Tech.
+ofxAddon for [SPIDAR-mouse (in Japanese)]( http://spidar-string.com ), a haptic mouse developed by Sato lab, Tokyo Tech.

 See the example for the usage.